Hosted PBX Vs Onsite PBX

 Businesses will benefit in one over the other, so it is a matter of making comparisons prior to choosing one to have installed.

-VoIP for business is becoming more application-based, transitioning from hardware systems to software that is leased in a cloud model.
+VoIP for business is becoming more application-based, transitioning from hardware systems to software that is leased in a cloud service.

 Think about VoIP as an application, rather than a piece of equipment, if you don’t have the data centre infrastructure but a cloud available to lease space from, it’s a huge change in turn up timeframes and disaster recovery.